 How does this work?

-When you start tracking a keyword with SEOmonitor, we analyze your domain’s rank and your set competitor’s ranks and, if none of you are ranking in Top 20, we consider it to be “low relevance”:
+When you start tracking a keyword with SEOmonitor, we analyze your domain’s rank and your set competitor’s ranks, and, if none of you is ranking in the top 20, we consider it to be “low relevance” and we mark it with an automatic label:

 The best way to make sure this feature works well for you is to add the right competitors as soon as possible – preferably when creating the campaign.
 These should be the true direct competitors, to make the analysis most relevant.